 His research interests include:

 - Cyberspace operations

-He is a fourth generation Naval Officer and in addition to his civilian faculty position, serves as a Commander in the U.S. Navy Reserve.
-While on active duty from 1992 to 2003, he served as both a Surface Warfare Officer on board USS TARAWA (LHA-1) and Naval Flight Officer in the P-3 Orion community.
+He is a fourth generation Naval Officer and in addition to his civilian faculty position, serves part-time as a Captain in the U.S. Navy Reserve.
+He has commanded four reserve units - U.S. Forces Korea, U.S. Naval Forces Southern Command/U.S. FOURTH Fleet, U.S. Strategic Command Center for Combating WMD, and is currently assigned to U.S. European Command J3.
+While on active duty from 1992 to 2003, he served as both a Surface Warfare Officer and Naval Flight Officer.